-When I studied with him, Fr.
-Orbe was just back from Egypt and busy deciphering a trove of gnostic writings.
-I don’t remember much from his class except an observation he made about St. Irenaeus.
-He said Irenaeus reported with great accuracy what the gnostics taught in his book–the only source of their teaching till now– not distorting what they said or omitting their ideas.
+When I studied under Fr.
+Orbe, he was just back from Egypt and was busy deciphering a trove of gnostic writings.
+I remember an observation he made about St. Irenaeus.
+He said he was struck by how accurately and fairly Irenaeus reported what the gnostics taught in his writings, not distorting what they said or omitting their ideas.
+He was fair and respectful to friend and foe alike.
+He was a peace-maker.

-The saint was a peace-maker, fair and respectful to friend and foe.
-Not a bad example for today when smear attacks, hot words, distortions and lies dominate politics, religion and personal relations.
-Peace-makers don’t destroy, but heal and unite.
+Not a bad example for today when hot words and smear attacks, distortions and lies dominate our communications.
+Irenaeus was a peace-maker.
+Peace makers don’t destroy, they heal and unite.
 Blessed are they!